-B1 Level: Unit 10 - Review and Reflection
+B1 Level: Review and Reflection

 Materials Needed:

-1. Vocabulary lists from previous units
+1. Vocabulary lists and flashcards from earlier units.

-2. Texts or excerpts from previous units
+2. Texts or excerpts (e.g., reading passages) from previous lessons.

-3. Audio recordings from earlier lessons
+3. Audio recordings or dialogues from earlier lessons with transcripts.

 Reflecting on Progress